biobakery/metawibele/README.md

 # MetaWIBELE User Manual

-**MetaWIBELE** (**W**orkflow to **I**dentify novel **B**ioactive **Ele**ments in the microbiome) is a computational pipeline that identifies novel bioactive microbial gene products from metagenomes and finds new immunomodulatory gene families, especially targeting secreted/extracellular proteins to enrich for likely host interactors.
-The prioritized list of gene products can be further used for downstream experimental validation.
+**MetaWIBELE** (**W**orkflow to **I**dentify novel **B**ioactive **Ele**ments in the microbiome) is a workflow to efficiently and systematically to identify uncharacterized microbial community gene products with potential bioactivity.
+It prioritizes candidate gene products from assembled metagenomes using a combination of sequence homology, secondary-structure-based functional annotations, phylogenetic binning, ecological distribution, and phenotypic population statistics to target candidate bioactives linked to phenotypes such as IBD.
 MetaWIBELE is available as module of bioBakery [bioBakery repository](https://github.com/biobakery).

 ## Citing MetaWIBELE